ProjetsPL/treehouse-theme/collections/_posts/us/what-keeps-mosquitoes-away-best-garden-mosquito-repellent.md

 ### Essential oils and mosquito repellent sprays

-The most popular method for fighting with mosquitoes is using various mosquito sprays, essentail oils or a mosquito repellent candle. **You can combine all those methods, which will make them more effective.** You should, however, keep in mind that those remedies only hold back and repel the insects, instead of fully eliminating the problem.
+The most popular method for fighting mosquitoes is using various mosquito sprays, essentail oils or a mosquito repellent candle. **You can combine all those methods, which will make them more effective.** You should, however, keep in mind that those remedies only hold back and repel the insects, instead of fully eliminating the problem.

-**Burning incense sticks, candles and torches,** although effective, they are very limited in time.
-Such products protect against the insects only when staying by the source.
+**Incense sticks, candles and torches,** although effective, they are very limited timewise.
+Such products protect against the insects only when you are staying right by the source.
 The further you are from the mosquito repellent candle or stick, the more you are vulnerable to bites.
-For this reason, even **if you decided to burn an incense stick, don't forget to use a repellent oil or spray as well.**
+For this reason, even **if you decided to burn an incense stick, do not forget to use a repellent oil or spray as well.**

 {% fig %}